nasa-gibs/worldview/doc/features.md

 ## Charting Mode

 This feature queries GIBS ImageStat to collect data across a time range for a selected layer, then creates a visualization of that data via a line chart.
-To enable, edit `config/default/common/features.json` and set `"charting"` to `true` to enable the 'Start Charting' button on the bottom of the layer list sidebar (enabled by default).
+To enable, edit `config/default/common/features.json` and set `"charting"` to `true`, which will populate the 'Start Charting' button on the bottom of the layer list sidebar (enabled by default).